-If you are unfortunate enough to have severe bowel pain during your period, you may need to have a "bowel preparation" the day prior to surgery in order to clean the bowel and reduce the risk of peritoneal soiling should the bowel be opened; in such cases it may be necessary to involve a colorectal surgeon in the surgery, and you may need a consultation with this person pre-operatively.
-Fortunately this is very uncommon.
+If you have severe bowel pain during your period, it is possible that there could be endometriosis close to the bowel and you may need to have a "bowel preparation" the day prior to surgery in order to clean the bowel and reduce the risk of peritoneal soiling should the bowel be opened; in such cases it may be necessary to involve a colorectal surgeon at the surgery, and you may need a consultation with this person pre-operatively.
+Fortunately this is uncommon.

 In almost all cases of laparoscopic resection of endometriosis that I perform, barring those that need bowel resection, you will be able to leave the hospital on the day of surgery and recover in the comfort of your own home.
 During your surgery, I take steps to reduce your post operative pain in consultation with your specialist anaesthetist to ensure you have minimal discomfort at wound sites, and ongoing pain relief.
 You may have a very fine drain inserted in your abdomen which will be removed before you depart the hospital.
 You will have TED (anti embolism stockings) fitted pre-operatively to reduce the risk of DVT (clots in the leg).